Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/get-xApp-session-PIN.md

 # Get xApp Session PIN

 Gets a new xApp Session PIN which can be accessed using the Get xApp Session PIN token.
+The PIN code is only valid for 5 minutes.

 ## More information